Grand Lake St. Marys State Park: Ecology

-The land on which Grand Lake St. Marys is located was once part of a forest that stretched from the Appalachian Mountains in Pennsylvania to the prairie in Illinois.
+The land on which Grand Lake is located was once part of a forest that stretched from the Appalachian Mountains in Pennsylvania to the prairie in Illinois.
 Much of the forest was cleared by pioneer farmers as the area was settled in the years following the Northwest Indian War.
 The forests have been replaced by farmland with fields of wheat, soybeans, and corn.

-Grand Lake St. Marys was once a swampy prairie.
+Grand Lake was once a swampy prairie.
 When the lake was constructed in the early 19th century, the prairie was flooded.
 Now the shore of the lake includes woodlands, wetlands and prairie ecosystems that are surrounded by residential development and farms.

 Several outlier stands of eastern hemlock are present around the lake, and these are the westernmost natural stands in Ohio.

 The park is located along a major migration route for migratory birds.
 Commonly seen waterfowl include, geese, loons, ducks, grebes, and swans.
 Wading birds found in the marshy areas of the park include egrets and herons.
 American white pelicans have been spotted every year in the park for almost a decade.
 Historically, these birds bred in the western United States and Canada, but appear to be expanding their range east.
 White pelican nests were found for the first time on Lake Erie in 2019.
 Other birds found at the park include cormorants, red-tailed hawks, ospreys, owls such as; great horned owls, barred owls, screech owls, saw-whet owls, and very rarely, snowy owls.
 The once endangered bald eagle has returned to the area, and there are several nests located around the lake.
 The most commonly found mammals in the park are cottontail rabbits, mink, fox squirrels, white-tailed deer, eastern coyote, beaver, muskrat, and raccoons.